Pittsburgh Condors: Decline and folding

 Haven and the league tried to move the Condors to a bigger market.
-However, they were unable to do so, and on June 13, 1972 the ABA canceled the Condors franchise.
+It was said that some locations that the team and the ABA were looking into, in addition to Birmingham and Tucson, were El Paso, New Haven, and even Cincinnati and San Diego.
+The Floridians were also looking at the latter two locations around the same time period.
+However, they were unable to do so, and on June 13, 1972, the ABA shut down the Condors, alongside The Floridians.
 The Condors' roster was put into a dispersal draft; George Thompson went to the Memphis Tams, Mike Lewis to the Carolina Cougars, Skeeter Swift and James Silas to the Dallas Chaparrals, and Walt Szczerbiak to the Kentucky Colonels.
-John Brisker jumped to the Seattle SuperSonics of the NBA.
+John Brisker jumped to the Seattle SuperSonics of the NBA soon afterward.
+Ironically, a new team would replace both The Floridians and Pittsburgh franchises in San Diego with the San Diego Conquistadors later that year becoming the league's only expansion franchise.